andrew-mikos/hexgen/README.md

 If everything is working, it should report back "OK".

 ## How to use

+Simply running the hexgen.py file found in the doc root will kick everything off.
+Said file also contains configuration parameters passed in for the run.

 ### Export types
 The primary export of Hexgen is a data structure that represents the world map.
 It can also export a bunch of png files that show various features on the map.